 The beaches, while beautiful, are not always the most environmentally-friendly locales, either.
 Industrial waste and oil and sewage spills can deter you from a romantic stroll in the sand and a dip in the Mediterranean.
 You'll find cleaner beaches in Elba, Sardinia, and Sicily.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

-Where there are tourists and crowds, there are often pickpockets wanting to avail you of your valuables.
+Where there are crowds, pickpockets are waiting to rid you of your valuables.
 Don't be alarmed, be aware.
 Here's how to protect yourself from Italy's petty crims.